 A holder of the Warrants described in the Base Prospectus and these Final Terms acquires the right to demand payment of a monetary amount from the Issuer under certain circumstances.
-Whether the holder of the Warrants is entitled to a payment as well as the amount of such payment, if any, depends to a significant extent on how the Underlying develops over the term of the Warrants and how it is valued on certain days.
+Whether the holder of the Warrants is entitled to a payment as well as the amount of such payment, if any, depends to a significant extent on how the respective Underlying develops over the term of the Warrants and how it is valued on certain days.

 3.1.1.
-European Warrants, Maturity Date and Exercise of the Warrants
+American Warrants, Maturity Date, Exercise Period and Exercise of the Warrants

-"European Warrants" are Warrants which are deemed to have been exercised on a certain date, the maturity date, provided that the settlement amount is positive ("Automatic Exercise").
-They cannot be exercised before the maturity date.
-The maturity date is determined in accordance with these Final Terms.
+"American Warrants" are Warrants which can be exercised throughout the exercise period up until the maturity date.
+If they are not exercised during the exercise period - as provided for in the Warrant Terms - the Warrants are deemed to have been exercised on the maturity date if the settlement amount is positive ("Automatic Exercise").
+The maturity date, the exercise period and any exercise restrictions are set forth in these Final Terms.